 - 1. Nearly all of the most exciting and important technologies of today and tomorrow are driven by computing. - 2.
-Understanding computing illuminates deep insights and questions into DMV, but that's not why we teach why we teach why we teach
+Understanding computing illuminates deep insights and questions into DMV, but that's not why we teach why we teach why the that's not why we teach